ianmiell/fine-tune/README.md

 to compress it.

-### Login tokens required
+### Huggingface account and login tokens required

+Set up an account on [huggingface](https://huggingface.co/) and get a write token from [here](https://huggingface.co/settings/tokens).

-`huggingface_token` - in root dir, should contain a write token.
-Git will ignore it.
+File: `huggingface_token` - (in the root dir of this repo) should contain a write token.
+Git will ignore it, so it won't be leaked.

 ### Venv setup

+In the repo root, run:

 ```
 python -m venv .venv || python3 -m venv .venv